BlakerBlaker/Portfolio-Website/docs/projects/ambercycle.md

 ## Machine Shop

-After we acquire a new space one of my first big projects was to design a lab space and a machine shop.
+After we acquired a new space one of my first big projects was to design a lab space and a machine shop.

 ![Tig Welding Station](ambercycle/machine-shop/20190109_185042.jpg)